 We Stick Around

-We stay for at least three hours after the birth.
+We stay for about three hours after the birth.
 There is a lot to do.
 We do much more than examine mothers and babies, administer tests and procedures, and monitor vital signs.
 If there are no helpers in the kitchen we make a meal for the new family.
 Labor is hungry work.
 We tidy up around the house and start the laundry.
 We make sure that the new baby is off to a good start with breastfeeding.
 After the new family is fed and safely tucked into bed we continue to be available by telephone 24 hours a day to address whatever comes up.
 We are still on-call after the birth.

 We Keep in Touch